-Latham's dedication to pro bono work is a source of pride and reflects a fundamental part of the firm’s culture.
-Each year, our lawyers and professional staff take on matters in nearly every area of public interest law, including veterans’ rights, asylum and immigration, domestic violence, Holocaust reparations, anti-human trafficking, prisoners’ rights, microfinance and social entrepreneurialism, children and civil rights.
+Each year, Latham lawyers and professional staff take on matters in nearly every area of public interest law, including anti-human trafficking, asylum and immigration, children’s rights, civil rights, criminal justice, domestic violence, Holocaust reparations, microfinance and social entrepreneurialism, prisoners’ rights, public benefits, veterans’ rights, and voting rights.

 Learn more by reading our 2019 Pro Bono Annual Review.

-- As a signatory to the Law Firm Pro Bono Challenge™, Latham has committed to provide, at minimum, the equivalent of 60 hours per US lawyer per year in pro bono legal services.
+As a signatory to the Law Firm Pro Bono Challenge, we have committed to providing at least the equivalent of 60 hours per US lawyer annually in pro bono legal services.
 The firm has surpassed this goal every year since making the commitment.

-We treat our pro bono work the same as commercial work, applying the same quality standards and treating associate pro bono hours the same as commercial billable hours for purposes of evaluation and bonuses.
-There is no cap on pro bono hours.
+We treat our pro bono work with the same quality standards as we do our commercial work.
+Associate pro bono hours count the same as commercial billable hours for purposes of evaluation and bonuses, and there is no cap on pro bono hours.

 Our Pro Bono Partners